 It’s so simple that anyone can do it.
 Yet, the rewards you’ll enjoy if you adopt the happy habit of exposing your body to sunlight and moving it are rich, some of which being:

-- an increased level of mental and physical energy and motivation, among many other pros of a regular physical activity.
+- Increased level of mental and physical energy and motivation, among many other pros of a regular physical activity

 If you happen to lose your motivation to exercise, which usually happens when it’s freezing outside, you can still find a way to move your body even when staying at home.

 Don’t sit in front of the TV with a bowl of crisps after work.
 It won’t do you any good.